ryguy2k4/studytime/README.md

 [Structured](https://structured.app/).
 It has an inbox to list tasks that need to be done, and also a timeline where you can time-block your day.
 I made use of both of these features to organize my time.
 After my freshman year, I had learned quite a lot about doing data science in python.
 Since I had recorded literally all the time I spent on schoolwork into structured, I had a good source of data available to me.
 Then I used python to make some visualizations with pandas, matplotlib, and seaborn.
+After that, I used Tableau to present the data as a story.

 ## Repository Structure
 * `notebooks`: contains scratch work for data exploration and visualization